segmentio/segment-docs/src/connections/destinations/index.md

 The anonymous identifiers used on mobile devices are usually static, which means Segment doesn't need to do additional resolution, and can build Cloud-mode destinations by default.
 Because Segment uses native advertising identifiers on mobile devices, you don't need a full SDK on the device to reconcile or identify a user.
 For example, you might track users who viewed an advertisement in one app and installed another app as a result.

 However, some mobile attribution tools do more advanced reconciliation based on more than the native identifier, which requires the SDK on the device to work properly.
-For those destinations, Segment offers device-mode which packages the tool's SDK with the client-side library, so that you can get the entire range of tool functionality.
+For those destinations, Segment offers device-mode, which packages the tool's SDK with the client-side library so that you can get the entire range of tool functionality.

 ##### Web Attribution